NLP-python-pilot/final_assignment/README.md

 No.
 ```

-We need to split each line into tokens but we also need to consider each punctuation mark a token (comma, question, and period).
+We need to split each line into tokens.
+For our assignment, every word and punctuation mark (i.e., comma, question, and period) is a token.

 To do this, we will use a `re.split()` that splits a sentence based on prespecified values.
-Use the code below in your first part of your assignment:
+Use the code below wherever is needed:

 ```python
 # Imagine your input is just one turn.